 - How to use water and other dust control measures to cut down on the amount of soil that becomes airborne.

 Exposure to airborne dust particles is unavoidable for agriculture and construction workers.
-Knowing what’s living under the soil and the risk your workers face can help you take action to provide a safe and effective workplace for your employees.
+Know what’s living under the soil and the risk your workers face.
+Act right away when anyone reports symptoms.